Privacy Statement

 Personal information is recorded information on an identifiable individual including, but not limited to:

-• The individual’s name, home address or home telephone number
+• The individual’s name, home address, or telephone number.

 • The individual’s personal views or opinions, except if they are about someone else.

-If I make a MFIPPA request, will I get all of the information I requested?
+If I make a formal request, will I get all the information I requested?

-You will receive all information that is releasable under MFIPPA.
-Some information may not be released if an exception to release exists in the Act.
-When an exemption to disclosure exists, you will be informed under which section of the Act the information is exempt.
+You will receive all information that is releasable under MFIPPA or PHIPA.
+Some information may not be released if an exception to release exists in the Acts.
+When an exemption to disclosure exists, you will be informed under which section of the Acts the information is exempt.

-• Mandatory which, if applicable, the WECHU cannot release information related to these exemptions without violating the Act
+• Mandatory Exemptions: If applicable, the WECHU cannot release information related to these exemptions without violating the Act.

-• Discretionary exemptions to which the WECHU may apply its discretion to the information when deciding whether or not to release
+• Discretionary Exemptions: The WECHU may apply its discretion to the information when deciding whether to release information.

-Is there a cost to make a formal MFIPPA request?
+Is there a cost to make a formal request?

-When submitting a request you must pay an initial application fee of $5.00.
+When submitting a request, you must pay an initial application fee of $5.00 for MFIPPA requests.
+It is the policy of the WECHU not to charge for PHIPA requests.
 A request requiring this fee will not be processed until the fee is received.
-The fee may be received in the form of credit card, cash, money order or certified cheque made out to the “The Windsor Essex County Health Unit” or “WECHU”.
+The fee may be received in the form of credit card, cash, or certified cheque made out to the “The Windsor Essex County Health Unit” or “WECHU”.

 Are there additional fees charged after the initial fee?